armory/docs/content/en/plugins/github-api/use.md

 ---
-title: Use the GiHub API Plugin
+title: Use the GiHub Integration Plugin
 linkTitle: Use
 weight: 5
 description: >
-  Learn how to use the GitHup API Plugin to trigger Spinnaker pipelines from GitHub and also to trigger GitHub workflows from Spinnaker pipelines.
+  Learn how to use the GitHup Integration Plugin to trigger Spinnaker pipelines from GitHub and also to trigger GitHub workflows from Spinnaker pipelines.
 ---

 ## {{% heading "prereq" %}}